 The key person is a named practitioner who has responsibilities for a small group of children, they are there to help the child feel safe and secure.
 The role is important for both child and parent and it is an approach set out in the EYFS.

 Each child is allocated a 'Key Person' at the beginning of the Nursery Year to help the child settle into nursery and monitor their development in all areas of their learning.
 The Key Person will observe, keep records and monitor the child’s progress and feed back information or concerns to parents.

 Some children settle into their new surroundings with ease while others may take a little longer.
 Each child is considered individually and the settling-in time handled with care and sensitivity to ensure that the child's first few days at the School are a positive and happy experience for them.
 The staff will advise you accordingly.

-The Morning Nursery caters for up to 30 children but this can vary from year to year.
-Four full time, qualified staff work with the children and daily peripatetic staff provide classes in additional subjects such as Singing, Drama, Music, Football, PE and Cooking.
+The main Nursery caters for up to 30 children but this can vary from year to year.
+Four full time, (and two part time) qualified staff work with the children and daily peripatetic staff provide classes in additional subjects such as Singing, Drama, Music, Football, PE and Cooking.

 Our work is very much in partnership with parents.
 We aim to build positive and proactive relationships with families to ensure the best outcomes for your child.
 We use a dedicated, secure portal to share updates and photographs from your child’s week and operate a consistent ‘open door’ policy so that any concerns you may have relating to your child and the School are dealt with efficiently and effectively.